maroon/maroon.github.io/posts/2018-12-11-deploying-static-content-with-hakyll.md

 When it comes time to deploy a Hakyll project using a service such as GitHub Pages, there is a tutorial [just for that.](https://jaspervdj.be/hakyll/tutorials/github-pages-tutorial.html)

 Of course I wouldn't be writing this if it had worked for me.
 I suspected it might not work out when I saw the files being copied between branches.
 For most, this solution may work without an issue.
 For myself, it was a constant source of pain.
 During the design phase of my project I realized that there should never be a reason to have the static web content follow the same flow of my development branch.
-It felt odd to have two disparate designs inhabiting the same path.
-To facilitate this design I created the `master` as an orphaned branch.
+It felt odd to have two disparate patterns inhabiting the same path.
+To facilitate this behavior I created the `master` as an orphaned branch.

 Because of this design decision, the helper script wouldn't play nicely with the differences between branches.
 I had to update the `master`'s `.gitignore` file and adjust the `rsync` command to remove the unwanted files that remained during any branch checkouts.